MitchellClove/MitchellClove/README.md

 ## Hi there 👋

-I'm a Senior at Utah State University!
+I'm a student at Utah State University!
 I like to watch movies when I'm not coding.
 Yes, I can never get enough screen time.

 My most recent project is an online shop, [teknovisestop.com](https://www.teknovisestop.com)